 Board of Directors

-The HCMA Board of Directors currently has eight members, of whom six are independent from HCMA (in other words, they are not Chaplains or officially connected with HCMA).
-The other four members are HCMA Chaplains.
-The Board meets three times per year (January, May, and October).
+The HCMA Board of Directors is made up of members who are independent from HCMA (in other words, they are not Chaplains or officially connected with HCMA), as well as members who are HCMA Chaplains.
+The Board meets in person three times per year (January, May, and October) and at least once a month via Zoom.
 The Board sets policy and annually reviews accomplishments and financial statements.
 There is a Finance Committee that regularly reviews the financial statement and budget of HCMA.
 There is an Audit Committee that selects an independent auditor and maintains direct communication between the auditor and the Board.

 Conflicts of Interest